XTRM helps takes away the burden of tracking and dealing with global tax reporting

 How does XTRM manage taxes?

-In order to understand how XTRM manages taxes, it is important to understand how XTRM is classified in the payments industry.
+Understanding how we manage taxes is important to understand how XTRM is classified in the payments industry.

-1) XTRM is what is referred to as Third Party Settlement Organization (TPSO).
+1. XTRM is referred to as a Third Party Settlement Organization (TPSO)

-6) We collect all required data for the purpose of tax reporting.
+6. We collect all required data for tax reporting

-To assist all companies and recipients with correctly filing their taxes for all payments sent and received, we capture all the relevant data electronically.
-For example, this includes electronic collection of W9 and W8-BEN or country equivalent data as well as electronic posting of 1099 K's (USA) and all transactions reports for download.
+We capture all the relevant data electronically to assist all companies and recipients in filing their taxes for all payments sent and received correctly.
+For example, this includes an electronic collection of W9 and W8-BEN or country equivalent data and electronic posting of 1099 K's (USA) and all transactions reports for download.